-For example, let’s say you’re a widget maker with five employees and you’re capitalized at $50,000 and have a $1-million insurance policy – which is appropriate because widgets are cheap and you don’t sell many.
+For example, you’re a widget maker with five employees.
+You’re capitalized at $50,000 and have a $1-million insurance policy – which is appropriate because widgets are cheap, and you sell only a few.
 Then one day, Joe Employee cuts off a hand with the box cutter and saddles you with a $3-million lawsuit.
-The court says, “Mr. Business Owner, when you formed this company you should have known that Joe would slice off a hand someday, and you should have known that your insurance would cover only $1-million of the $3-million he’d want.
-Since you only have $50,000 in capitalization, we’re going to consider your company too thinly capitalized.
-Therefore, we’re going allow for piercing your corporate veil to recover the rest.”
+The court says, “Mr. Business Owner, when you formed this company, you should have known that Joe would slice off a hand someday, and you should have known that your insurance would cover only $1 million of the $3 million he’d want.
+Since you only have $50,000 in capitalization, we’ll consider your company too thinly capitalized.
+Therefore, we’ll allow piercing your corporate veil to recover the rest.”

 Crazy?
 Of course.
 But true.

-You can capitalize a corporation or LLC with cash, assets, and, in most states, services.
+You can capitalize on a corporation or LLC with cash, assets, and, in most states, services.
 However, services can create a tax problem.
 For example, say your partner owns 50% of the corporation and capitalizes it with $25,000.
-You own the other half, and you capitalize it with services (called “sweat equity”).
-The IRS says you received an asset without paying anything for it; therefore they treat that $25,000-worth of services as personal income to you.
+You own the other half and capitalize it with services (called “sweat equity”).
+The IRS says you received an asset without paying anything; therefore, they treat that $25,000 worth of services as personal income to you.
 That means you have to claim $25,000 in personal income.
-But you never earned the money.
-What you did get was stock in a company, and now you have to pay taxes on it!
+But I don’t remember you earning money.
+You did get stock in a company, and now you have to pay taxes on it!

 One solution might be for your partner to loan $24,000 and then have both partners capitalize the entity with $1,000 each.

-Just remember, the corporation has to pay back the $24,000 as a loan, whereas in the first case it was a capital investment, which does not have to be paid back.
-This is a potential problem with partners when it is not clear whether the money is capitalization or a loan.
+Remember, the corporation has to repay the $24,000 as a loan, whereas it was a capital investment in the first case, which does not have to be paid back.
+This is a potential problem with partners when it is unclear whether the money is capitalization or a loan.

 It’s very different in a corporation.
 There must be a separate checking account used for business purposes only.
-Using that money for personal reasons is called “co-mingling of funds,” and the consequences are dire.
-A judge may actually set aside the corporate veil because you ignored the fact that the corporation is a separate legal entity from yourself – leaving you totally exposed.
+Using that money for personal reasons is called “co-mingling of funds,” The consequences are dire.
+A judge may set aside the corporate veil because you ignored that the corporation is a separate legal entity from yourself – leaving you exposed.

-Summary: Incorporating your company helps separate your personal identity from that of your business.
+Summary: Incorporating your company helps separate your identity from your business.
 Sole proprietors and partners are subject to unlimited personal liability for business debt or lawsuits against their company.
-Creditors of the sole proprietorship or partnership can bring suit against the owners of the business and seize the owners’ homes, cars, savings, or other personal assets.
-Once incorporated, the shareholders of a corporation have only the money they put into the company to lose, and usually no more.
+Creditors of the sole proprietorship or partnership can bring suit against the business owners and seize the owners’ homes, cars, savings, or other personal assets.
+Once incorporated, the corporation’s shareholders have only the money they put into the company to lose, usually no more.